sendbird/sendbird-calls-android/README.md

 ```

 ## End a call
-A caller can end a call using the `directCall.end()` method.
+A caller may end a call using the `directCall.end()` method.
 The event can then be processed via the `DirectCallListener.onEnded()` listener.
-This listener is also called/fired when the callee ends the call.
+This listener is also triggered if the callee ends the call.

 ```java
 // End a call